 They usually do so to read the news, catch up with their friends, play games, or find funny images or memes.
 People aren’t usually there to actively look for something.
 What does this mean for your business?
 It means that this particular demographic is not actively shopping if they click on your ads.
 This type of browser is not likely to make a substantial purchase on their first visit.
 If the goal of your advertisement campaign is to increase conversions, then Facebook isn’t the best venue.
 However, it is a great place to get soft conversions, such as by getting users to sign up for a mailing list.
 Even if they aren’t likely to buy something today, they are more likely to think of you tomorrow.

 Arguably the best feature of Facebook advertising is its audience targeting.
 Knowing your target audience is key to any marketing campaign, but you can really see the difference when you use Facebook.
 If your ideal customer is a woman age 25-40, unmarried, who is college-educated and works in library science then you can have Facebook send your ads to people who fit that description.
+In 2020, Facebook also released a statement regarding their continued efforts to increase diversity in the users that register for a social media account.
 This kind of laser precision is unmatched by any other social media platform, so be sure to use it to the utmost capacity.

 You can also target ads by interests, which has the potential to bring your business to exactly the eyes that need to see it.
 The topics you have access to range from incredibly broad to unbelievably specific.
 Your common sense would tell you to target the broad categories in order to reach as many people as possible.
 In this case, your common sense is wrong.
 Any marketing expert will tell you that try to appeal to everybody is a fool’s errand.
 If you go after those huge markets, you’ll come away with nothing.
 On the other hand, if you can target a number of niche markets, you are far more likely to attract loyal customers.
+You can also build a niche following where the contents of your business will be exposed to those of relevant interest which would help increase the purchasing and customer engagement rates, according to Brandignity.
 This is true for advertising in general, and it is doubly true for advertising on Facebook.

 When making ads for Facebook, it’s important to understand that the website’s algorithm will always prioritize the kinds of posts that cause higher engagement among users.
 While static ads have the potential to do this, videos are a much more effective alternative.
 In other settings, an unprompted video ad would be considered obnoxious, but most Facebook users have accepted them as par for the course for their news feeds.
 This is the chance to flex your creative side, and make a video that will really appeal to your target demographic.
 If your video is eye-catching, funny, or thought-provoking, you can get people commenting.
 If people comment, then Facebook marks the video as interesting or engaging, and will make sure that even more people see it.